-Extent to which the audit was considered capable of detecting irregularities, including fraud due to fraud or error, and discussed these between our audit team members.
+Extent to which the audit was considered capable of detecting irregularities, including fraud

+Irregularities, including fraud, are instances of non-compliance with laws and regulations.
+We identified and assessed the risks of material misstatement of the financial statements from irregularities, whether due to fraud or error, and discussed these between our audit team members.
 We then designed and performed audit procedures responsive to those risks, including obtaining audit evidence sufficient and appropriate to provide a basis for our opinion.